From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Introduction

-Invariant pairs could be acquired in practice with reasonable costs.
-First, when the spurious correlations are artifacts of a measurement process (e.g., x-ray machine, microscope, staining methodology, etc.), then an invariant pair could be collected by measuring the same specimen under two different environments (e.g., send the same patient to two x-ray machines).
+Inspired by the recent DG works that leverage additional data beyond the standard DG setup \cite{feNIPS2011_b571ecea}, we consider the following research question: \textbf{Can shifting the focus from learning invariant \emph{representations} to leveraging invariant \emph{data} provide a more direct and practical path toward domain generalization?} \Cref{fig:illistrate-matching} illustrates the core intuition of why invariant pairs could be useful for robustness.
+This can be viewed as a \emph{data-centric viewpoint} of MatchDG and DIRT that focuses on estimating a robust classifier \emph{given} data pairs between domains (corresponding to stage two of MatchDG and DIRT).
+While at first glance it may seem that collecting such invariant pairs would be infeasible, we suggest that they could be reasonably acquired in practice under certain scenarios.
+For example, when the spurious correlations are artifacts of a measurement process (e.g., x-ray machine, microscope, staining methodology, etc.), then an invariant pair could be collected by measuring the same specimen under two different environments (e.g., send the same patient to two x-ray machines).
 Second, when a domain expert can identify spurious features, they can directly edit spurious features of the sample.
 An example of this would be using image editing software including AI-based image editing to change the background of an image while keeping the subject the same (e.g., putting a cow on a boat or a fish in a desert).
-At a higher level, invariant data pairs enable a way to \emph{implicitly} specify knowledge of spurious correlations instead of requiring explicit specification (e.g., specifying a causal graphical model).
-To explain via an analogy, collecting invariant pairs is to spurious correlations as collecting class labels is to classification.
-In both cases, explicitly defining the target object (either spurious correlations or class) is very challenging but implicitly defining them through data is easier. \textbf{We hypothesize that invariant data pairs could provide a data-driven way to specify spurious correlations.}